 Coldwater Conservation Planning Grants

 Coldwater Conservation Plans are useful in building local awareness and support for the long-term stewardship of coldwater streams and their surrounding watersheds.
-The plans are meant to identify potential problems and opportunities for stream conservation, and may often also lead to more detailed watershed studies or projects, ultimately improving the health of coldwater ecosystems.
+The objective of these plans if to identify potential problems and opportunities for stream conservation.
+They often lead to more detailed watershed studies or projects, ultimately improving the health of coldwater ecosystems.

-Grants of approximately $6,000 will be awarded for the creation of a Coldwater Conservation plan that will ultimately conserve and protect the coldwater streams of Pennsylvania.
-This grant is meant to:
+Grants of approximately $5,000 are awarded for the creation of a Coldwater Conservation Plan that will ultimately conserve and protect the coldwater streams of Pennsylvania.
+This grant provides funding to:

 - Gather existing data about the coldwater ecosystem;

-- Identify potential impacts, threats, problems and opportunities to our coldwater streams;
+- Identify potential impacts, threats, problems and opportunities to the coldwater streams;

 - Formulate a plan of action for proposed conservation and protection strategies; and